 SimplePay users have two options to submit their UIF declarations: by using the Department’s uFiling website or by using SimplePay’s built-in functionality to submit directly to the Department – as described below.

 Please note: due to the way that the Department’s systems are structured, uFiling is not updated with any declarations that are made using the SimplePay functionality.
-Therefore, if you choose to use the SimplePay declarations, you cannot use uFiling as well.
+Therefore, if you choose to use the SimplePay declarations, it is not necessary to use uFiling as well, unless you have employees who are foreign nationals – see below).

 Submitting to the UIF via SimplePay